 Bring a checklist into the demo: stale-lead cost, ROI model, dashboard example, source-quality index, and RFP questions.
 Ask the vendor to walk through the exact workflow with those scenarios instead of only showing a polished sample dashboard.

-Then use the clinical trial recruitment software hub and the site-network buyer guide to compare the answer against adjacent resources.
+Then use the clinical trial recruitment software collection and the site-network buyer guide to compare the answer against adjacent resources.
 The better shortlist is the one that can prove how intake, prescreening, records, scheduling, source quality, and sponsor reporting stay connected.

 Check rollout fit before choosing